 The Business Model Design Lab

 With the Business Model Design Lab (BMDL), the Chair of Entrepreneurship and Innovative Business Models offers students the opportunity to design a business model in collaboration with a regional start-up or a planned RUB spin-off.
-The students work closely with the founders (e.g. from the WSC incubators) to gain insights into the dynamics of the start-up process.
+The students work closely with the founders (e.g. from the WORLDFACTORY incubators) to gain insights into the dynamics of the start-up process.
 Based on this concept, the chair offers 3 modules: Technology Management (B.Sc.), Start-up creation (B.Sc.) and the Seminar Business Model Innovation (M.Sc.).

 INFORMATION FOR TEACHING STAFF